Scaling Out-of-Distribution Detection for Real-World Settings: Multi-Label Prediction for OOD Detection

 \section{Multi-Label Prediction for OOD Detection}

-Current work on out-of-distribution detection solely considers multi-class or unsupervised settings.
-Yet as classifiers learn to classify more objects and process larger images, the multi-label formulation becomes increasingly natural.
-To our knowledge, this problem setting has yet to be explored.
-We provide a baseline and evaluation setup.
+Current work on out-of-distribution detection primarily considers multi-class or unsupervised settings.
+Yet as classifiers become more useful in realistic settings, the multi-label formulation becomes increasingly natural.
+To investigate out-of-distribution detection in multi-label settings, we provide a baseline and evaluation setup.

-\textbf{Setup.}\quad For multi-label classification we use the datasets PASCAL VOC \cite{Everingham2009ThePV} and MS-COCO \cite{coco}.
-To evaluate the models trained on these datasets, we use 20 out-of-distribution classes from ImageNet-22K.
+\textbf{Setup.}\quad We use PASCAL VOC \citep{Everingham2009ThePV} and MS-COCO \citep{coco} as in-distribution data.
+To evaluate anomaly detectors, we use 20 out-of-distribution classes from ImageNet-21K.
 These classes have no overlap with ImageNet-1K, PASCAL VOC, or MS-COCO.
-The 20 classes are chosen not to overlap with ImageNet-1K since the multi-label classifiers models are pre-trained on ImageNet-1K.
-We list the class WordNet IDs in the Supplementary Materials.
+The 20 classes are chosen not to overlap with ImageNet-1K since the multi-label classifiers are pre-trained on ImageNet-1K.
+We list the class WordNet IDs in the Appendix.

-\textbf{Methods.}\quad For our experiments we use a ResNet-101 backbone architecture pre-trained on ImageNet-1K.
+\textbf{Methods.}\quad We use a ResNet-101 backbone architecture pre-trained on ImageNet-1K.
 We replace the final layer with 2 fully connected layers and apply the logistic sigmoid function for multi-label prediction.
 During training we freeze the batch normalization parameters due to an insufficient number of images for proper mean and variance estimation.
-We train each model for 50 epochs using the Adam optimizer \cite{adam} with hyperparameter values $10^{-4}$ and $10^{-5}$ for $\beta_1$ and $\beta_2$\, respectively.
+We train each model for 50 epochs using the Adam optimizer \citep{adam} with hyperparameter values $10^{-4}$ and $10^{-5}$ for $\beta_1$ and $\beta_2$\, respectively.
 For data augmentation we use standard resizing, random crops, and random flips to obtain images of size $256 \times 256 \times 3$.
 As a result of this training procedure, the mAP of the ResNet-101 on PASCAL VOC is 89.11\% and 72.0\% for MS-COCO.